 I am a human-environment geographer with interests in human dimensions of natural resource management, demography, food security, conservation, global environmental change, and sustainability.
 My main focus in my teaching and research is the social and ecological changes in landscapes and the local and regional feedback loops related to health, climate, wildlife, and livelihoods.

-My interdisciplinary work incorporates a variety of social science, applied ecology, forestry, and geospatial tools.
+My interdisciplinary work incorporates a variety of quantitative social science, applied ecology, forestry, and geospatial tools.